 The entirety of this section is described in terms of the Parliamentary publication House of Commons Procedure and Practice, 2nd Edition, edited by Audrey O’Brien and Marc Bosc.
 This publication includes information about precedents current to 2009, the midway point of the period under study.
 While Parliamentary procedures can and do change, the information provided here applies to the entirety of the study, unless otherwise noted.
-Canada is a parliamentary democracy, which is a system of government that holds that the law is the supreme authority (O’Brien and Bosc).
-The law is communicated through carefully worded documents known as legislation, which serves the purpose of regulating what may or may not be done in Canada (O’Brien and Bosc).
-The power to create legislation resides in the Legislature, which includes the House of Commons and the Senate, and the Crown, which is represented by the Governor General (O’Brien and Bosc).
+Canada is a parliamentary democracy, which is a system of government that holds that the law is the supreme authority (O’Brien & Bosc, 2009).
+The law is communicated through carefully worded documents known as legislation, which serves the purpose of regulating what may or may not be done in Canada (O’Brien & Bosc, 2009).
+The power to create legislation resides in the Legislature, which includes the House of Commons and the Senate, and the Crown, which is represented by the Governor General (O’Brien & Bosc, 2009).

-The ‘Crown’ is the term used in Canada to describe the state, which is the country’s supreme authority (O’Brien and Bosc).
-This term is a recognition of the British Monarch, who is the formal head of state in Canada (O’Brien and Bosc).
+The ‘Crown’ is the term used in Canada to describe the state, which is the country’s supreme authority (O’Brien & Bosc, 2009).
+This term is a recognition of the British Monarch, who is the formal head of state in Canada (O’Brien & Bosc, 2009).
 The Crown is represented by the Governor General, who is elected by the Queen on the advice of the Prime Minister of Canada.
-While the role of the Governor General is seen to be mostly symbolic, the Crown retains the “right to be consulted, to encourage and to warn” (O’Brien and Bosc).
-The primary responsibility of the Governor General in terms of legislative power is the granting or withholding of Royal Assent, which is required before a Bill can become a statute that determines the law (O’Brien and Bosc).
+While the role of the Governor General is seen to be mostly symbolic, the Crown retains the “right to be consulted, to encourage and to warn” (O’Brien & Bosc, 2009).
+The primary responsibility of the Governor General in terms of legislative power is the granting or withholding of Royal Assent, which is required before a Bill can become a statute that determines the law (O’Brien & Bosc, 2009).

-The Legislature consists of the Senate, also called the Upper House, and the House of Commons, which both have equal status in terms of privilege and power (O’Brien and Bosc).
-Senators are appointed by the Governor General, on the recommendation of the Prime Minister (O’Brien and Bosc).
-The House of Commons consists of elected Members of Parliament (MPs) (O’Brien and Bosc).
-Both the Senate and the House have a fixed number of seats based on the distribution of the population in the provinces and territories (O’Brien and Bosc).
-These numbers are periodically adjusted to reflect changes in the population (O’Brien and Bosc).
+The Legislature consists of the Senate, also called the Upper House, and the House of Commons, which both have equal status in terms of privilege and power (O’Brien & Bosc, 2009).
+Senators are appointed by the Governor General, on the recommendation of the Prime Minister (O’Brien & Bosc, 2009).
+The House of Commons consists of elected Members of Parliament (MPs) (O’Brien & Bosc, 2009).

+Both the Senate and the House have a fixed number of seats based on the distribution of the population in the provinces and territories (O’Brien & Bosc, 2009).
+These numbers are periodically adjusted to reflect changes in the population (O’Brien & Bosc, 2009).

-Both the Senate and the House of Commons must adopt the same legislation before it can be granted Royal Assent, and legislation can be introduced in either place (O’Brien and Bosc).
-The seating arrangement in both Houses is organized in terms of political party membership, where the Members affiliated with the governing political party sit to the right of the Speaker of the House, while the other Members sit to the left (O’Brien and Bosc).
-Political parties are distinguished in terms of their ideology, which involves the system of values that underlies the belief in how Canada ought to be governed (Dijk, p.17; Fairclough, p.32; O’Brien and Bosc).
+Both the Senate and the House of Commons must adopt the same legislation before it can be granted Royal Assent, and legislation can be introduced in either place (O’Brien & Bosc, 2009).
+The seating arrangement in both Houses is organized in terms of political party membership, where the Members affiliated with the governing political party sit to the right of the Speaker of the House, while the other Members sit to the left (O’Brien & Bosc, 2009).
+Political parties are distinguished in terms of their ideology, which involves the system of values that underlies the belief in how Canada ought to be governed (Dijk, 1997, p.
+17; Fairclough, 2015, p.
+32; O’Brien & Bosc, 2009).

-In the House of Commons, the political party with the highest number of elected MPs forms what is referred to as the government, while the MPs from the other parties are called the opposition, the largest of which is called the Official Opposition (O’Brien and Bosc).
-The Prime Minister, who is the leader of the governing party, along with the Cabinet, consisting of select members of the government, has the additional power of enacting government policies and programs, so long as they are accountable to and retain the confidence of the entire House of Commons (O’Brien and Bosc).
+In the House of Commons, the political party with the highest number of elected MPs forms what is referred to as the government, while the MPs from the other parties are called the opposition, the largest of which is called the Official Opposition (O’Brien & Bosc, 2009).
+The Prime Minister, who is the leader of the governing party, along with the Cabinet, consisting of select members of the government, has the additional power of enacting government policies and programs, so long as they are accountable to and retain the confidence of the entire House of Commons (O’Brien & Bosc, 2009).

-Elections determine what can be called the ‘lifecycle of Parliament’ (O’Brien and Bosc).In this sense, the term ‘Parliament’ refers both to the institution itself (made up of the Crown, Senate, and House of Commons) and the period of time within which the institution exercises its powers (O’Brien and Bosc).
-A Parliament is dissolved when the Governor General calls an election, beginning again when the new Parliament is formed as a result of an election (O’Brien and Bosc).
-The House of Commons has a constitutionally-determined lifespan of five years, though elections can occur at any time within that period (O’Brien and Bosc).
-Legislation was introduced by the government in 2007 mandating that a fixed-date general election must occur every four years, on the third Monday in October (Library of Parliament).
-The first of these fixed-date elections occurred in 2015 (Library of Parliament).
+Elections determine what can be called the ‘lifecycle of Parliament’ (O’Brien & Bosc, 2009).In this sense, the term ‘Parliament’ refers both to the institution itself (made up of the Crown, Senate, and House of Commons) and the period of time within which the institution exercises its powers (O’Brien & Bosc, 2009).
+A Parliament is dissolved when the Governor General calls an election, beginning again when the new Parliament is formed as a result of an election (O’Brien & Bosc, 2009).
+The House of Commons has a constitutionally-determined lifespan of five years, though elections can occur at any time within that period (O’Brien & Bosc, 2009).
+Legislation was introduced by the government in 2007 mandating that a fixed-date general election must occur every four years, on the third Monday in October (Library of Parliament, n.d.).
+The first of these fixed-date elections occurred in 2015 (Library of Parliament, n.d.).

-Parliaments are divided into time periods known as Sessions, which consist of a variable number of different sittings (O’Brien and Bosc).
-Sessions begin with a Speech from the Throne and end when Parliament is prorogued or dissolved (O’Brien and Bosc).
-While prorogation is only the end of a Session, and not a Parliament, it signals the end of all proceedings before Parliament, meaning that any ‘unfinished business’ is effectively dead, and must be reintroduced as if it had never existed when the new session starts (O’Brien and Bosc).
-This applies to Bills that have not yet received Royal Assent, although this has occasionally been overruled in the case of unanimous consent among the members of the House (O’Brien and Bosc).
+Parliaments are divided into time periods known as Sessions, which consist of a variable number of different sittings (O’Brien & Bosc, 2009).
+Sessions begin with a Speech from the Throne and end when Parliament is prorogued or dissolved (O’Brien & Bosc, 2009).
+While prorogation is only the end of a Session, and not a Parliament, it signals the end of all proceedings before Parliament, meaning that any ‘unfinished business’ is effectively dead, and must be reintroduced as if it had never existed when the new session starts (O’Brien & Bosc, 2009).
+This applies to Bills that have not yet received Royal Assent, although this has occasionally been overruled in the case of unanimous consent among the members of the House (O’Brien & Bosc, 2009).

-A ‘sitting’ is a meeting of the House of Commons that occurs when Parliament is in session (O’Brien and Bosc).
-It follows a structured program consisting of a recurring sequence of business, including daily and routine proceedings, government orders, Bills from Private Members’, and adjournment proceedings (O’Brien and Bosc).
-The entirety of this program is published in a number of different publications, depending on content (O’Brien and Bosc).
-One of these publications is the House of Commons Debates, otherwise known as Hansard, which is the transcribed, edited, and corrected record of what is said in the House (O’Brien and Bosc).
+A ‘sitting’ is a meeting of the House of Commons that occurs when Parliament is in session (O’Brien & Bosc, 2009).
+It follows a structured program consisting of a recurring sequence of business, including daily and routine proceedings, government orders, Bills from Private Members’, and adjournment proceedings (O’Brien & Bosc, 2009).
+The entirety of this program is published in a number of different publications, depending on content (O’Brien & Bosc, 2009).
+One of these publications is the House of Commons Debates, otherwise known as Hansard, which is the transcribed, edited, and corrected record of what is said in the House (O’Brien & Bosc, 2009).
 The proceedings of the Senate are also published as Hansard, but in terms of this research, the use of the term Hansard will refer exclusively to the House of Commons.

 The collection of texts selected for analysis in this thesis spans the entirety of the 39th to the 41st Parliaments, which cover a ten year period between 2006 and 2015.
 This collection comprises the entirety of The Right Honourable Stephen Harper’s Conservative government in the House of Commons.
-While the 41st Parliament was a period of majority governance for the Conservative Party of Canada, the 39th and the 40th were both periods of minority governance (O’Brien and Bosc).
-A minority government occurs when a political party wins the most seats in the election, but not enough seats to hold a majority in the House of Commons, which during the time covered by this study, was 308 seats (Library of Parliament).
-The legislative power of the governing party is concentrated in the ability of Members to vote for or against proposed legislation, which means that a minority government has less of an influence on the outcomes of votes, and the subsequent legislative process of turning Bills into statutes (O’Brien and Bosc).
+While the 41st Parliament was a period of majority governance for the Conservative Party of Canada, the 39th and the 40th were both periods of minority governance (O’Brien & Bosc, 2009).
+A minority government occurs when a political party wins the most seats in the election, but not enough seats to hold a majority in the House of Commons, which during the time covered by this study, was 308 seats (Library of Parliament, n.d.).
+The legislative power of the governing party is concentrated in the ability of Members to vote for or against proposed legislation, which means that a minority government has less of an influence on the outcomes of votes, and the subsequent legislative process of turning Bills into statutes (O’Brien & Bosc, 2009).

-In terms of the House of Commons, the examination and enactment of legislation comprises a significant amount of the time spent in Parliament (O’Brien and Bosc).
-In order for a Bill to become a law it must first pass through a long procedural chain of standardized motions; in fact, the debate and resulting decisions about bills in the House of Commons are not actually about the Bills themselves, rather, they are focused on the motions required to accompany them (O’Brien and Bosc).
-Though there can be differences in procedure and ordering, all Bills pass through the same stages, these are: a first reading; a second reading, involving a debatable motion and vote; a committee stage, which happens outside of the House; a report stage, where the report from the committee is presented to the House and debated; and finally, a third reading involving another debatable motion and vote (O’Brien and Bosc).
-Once a Bill passes through these stages, it is referred to the Senate, and then to the Governor General for Royal Assent (O’Brien and Bosc).
+In terms of the House of Commons, the examination and enactment of legislation comprises a significant amount of the time spent in Parliament (O’Brien & Bosc, 2009).
+In order for a Bill to become a law it must first pass through a long procedural chain of standardized motions; in fact, the debate and resulting decisions about bills in the House of Commons are not actually about the Bills themselves, rather, they are focused on the motions required to accompany them (O’Brien & Bosc, 2009).
+Though there can be differences in procedure and ordering, all Bills pass through the same stages, these are: a first reading; a second reading, involving a debatable motion and vote; a committee stage, which happens outside of the House; a report stage, where the report from the committee is presented to the House and debated; and finally, a third reading involving another debatable motion and vote (O’Brien & Bosc, 2009).
+Once a Bill passes through these stages, it is referred to the Senate, and then to the Governor General for Royal Assent (O’Brien & Bosc, 2009).

 Purpose, Objectives, and Research Questions